Education & Economic Mobility

 Program Mission

-Closing income and race disparities in college and career success through equitable access to high-quality education and jobs.
+Closing income and race disparities in college and career success through equitable access to high-quality education.

 Data continue to show that a post-secondary credential is the best way to ensure economic mobility, yet not enough young people earn them.
 Joyce is committed to evidence-based policies that help close race and income disparities in post-secondary attainment.
-To that end, we will advance policies to ensure young people of color and those in marginalized communities have effective, diverse K-12 educators, and smooth pathways from high school through college and into the workforce.
-We also will invest in emerging concepts about how safety net and workforce development programs can adapt to a changing economic landscape.
+To that end, we invest in local, state, and federal policies that aim to ensure historically underserved young people have effective and diverse K-12 teachers and principals; graduate high school with academic and career momentum; and attain affordable college credentials with economic value.
+In the short term, we will invest in research, policy development, and advocacy to help young people recover from the COVID-19 pandemic.

 Coronavirus Response